 - Chapter 728 of the Acts of 1989 officially named Massachusetts General Law (MGL) Chapter 132A Sections 12B-16E and Section 18 as the Ocean Sanctuaries Act and introduced new elements to the Ocean Sanctuaries including: 1) if certain conditions were met, the state could issue a variance allowing a new or modified municipal wastewater treatment discharge to an Ocean Sanctuary; 2) the application of treated wastewater to an upland area needed to be evaluated and was preferred (an ocean outfall would only receive a variance if land application was not feasible); and 3) discharges to estuaries or embayments were prohibited.
 The seaward boundary of the Plymouth-Kingston-Duxbury embayment was formally delineated as a line from Gurnet Point to Rocky Point in Plymouth, thereby excluding any new or modified outfalls landward of that line.
 Also, the Town of Gosnold was given special dispensation to build a primary wastewater treatment facility that could discharge to the Cape and Islands Ocean Sanctuary.

 - Chapter 114 of the Acts of 2008, also called An Act Relative to Oceans, made several significant changes to the Ocean Sanctuaries Act.
 First, it created the Ocean Resources and Waterways Trust Fund to accept fees that compensate for ocean development projects and whose uses are to restore or enhance marine habitat and resources impacted by the project.
-The Act also established an ocean planning area (PDF, 5 MB), beginning 0.3 nautical miles from the Massachusetts mean high water line to the state/federal boundary.
+The Act also established an ocean planning area (PDF, 5 MB), beginning 0.3 nautical mile from the Massachusetts mean high water line to the state/federal boundary.
 In addition, the Act required the state to create an integrated ocean management plan to balance responsible ocean development with the protection of existing uses and resources.
 Lastly, the Act allowed for renewable energy generating facilities in all Ocean Sanctuaries except the Cape Cod Ocean Sanctuary.
 See Massachusetts Ocean Management Plan for details.

 - Chapter 259 Sections 28-45 of the Acts of 2014 allowed for new or modified municipal wastewater discharges to any Ocean Sanctuary, without a variance, but only after specific requirements were met, including tertiary treatment and dechlorinated effluent at new or modified discharges in Cape Cod, Cape and Islands, and Cape Cod Bay Ocean Sanctuaries, as well as modeling and marine studies to ensure that new discharges protect the appearance, ecology, and marine resources of the Ocean Sanctuary (301 CMR 27.06).
 This act maintained the prohibition on new municipal wastewater discharges to Plymouth-Kingston-Duxbury Bay.